 Gray Television (GTN) Received its Third Buy in a Row

-After Guggenheim and Benchmark Co. gave Gray Television (NYSE: GTN) a Buy rating last month, the company received another Buy, this time from Barrington.
-Analyst James Goss reiterated a Buy rating on Gray Television today and set a price target of $30.00.
-The company’s shares closed last Monday at $18.38.
+After Guggenheim and Benchmark Co. gave Gray Television (NYSE: GTN) a Buy rating last month, the company received another Buy, this time from Noble Financial.
+Analyst Michael Kupinski maintained a Buy rating on Gray Television today and set a price target of $26.00.
+The company’s shares closed last Monday at $18.04.

-According to TipRanks.com, Goss is a 4-star analyst with an average return of 3.3% and a 49.5% success rate.
-Goss covers the Services sector, focusing on stocks such as Clear Channel Outdoor, Nexstar Media Group, and Lions Gate Ent Cl A.
+According to TipRanks.com, Kupinski is ranked 0 out of 5 stars with an average return of -4.1% and a 37.4% success rate.
+Kupinski covers the Services sector, focusing on stocks such as Tribune Publishing Co, Salem Communications, and 1-800 Flowers.

-Gray Television has an analyst consensus of Strong Buy, with a price target consensus of $30.00, implying a 67.8% upside from current levels.
+Currently, the analyst consensus on Gray Television is a Strong Buy with an average price target of $30.00, which is a 67.8% upside from current levels.
 In a report issued on February 25, Benchmark Co. also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>